-It’s exciting when you get to celebrate smalls wins and the lovely sweet moments in life!
+It’s exciting when you get to celebrate smalls wins and those lovely sweet moments in life!

-As of writing, I get to celebrate my 22nd Anniversary with my husband, business partner and lifelong best friend.
-I guess I can say lifelong because I’ve been my lovely guy for over half my life on this planet!
-And yes!
-We met and fell in love while training at the same gym…and that my friends are what you use gym mirrors for (wink).
+As of writing, I get to celebrate my 23rd Anniversary with my husband, business partner and lifelong best friend.
+I can say lifelong because we’ve been together for over half my life on this planet!
+And yes, we did meet at a gym and eventually fell in love.
+That my friends are what gym mirrors are for (wink).